dfranklinau/slides.css/README.md

 This repository contains:

-- `slides.0.2.0.css`, the CSS framework powering the print styles; and
+- `slides.*.css`, the CSS framework powering the print styles; and
-- `sample`, customisation and overrides.
+- `slides.*.js`, an optional JavaScript plugin that provides enhancements to the CSS framework, such as improved slide numbering.